What is Challenge soccer?

 What is the cost of Challenge soccer?

-The total cost of the program is $376 for first season players and includes a complete home and away uniform (all players must purchase a new uniform this year).
-The cost for returning players for the spring season is $295.
+The total cost of the program is $315 per season.
+All new players must purchase a uniform at the beginning of their first season ($87).
 The season fees include two training t-shirts (per year) and all training and referee fees.
 Financial Aid is available for families with a documented need who otherwise could not participate in the Challenge Player Training Program.

 How long does the Challenge season run?

 The fall training season is from mid-August through early November.
 The spring training season lasts from early-March through early May.

 How much travel is involved?

 All matches are played in the Western North Carolina area.
 Half of these matches are in Asheville while the other half are played at away sites.
 These games are mostly within a one-hour driving distance – Hickory, Hendersonville, etc.

 What is the Challenge tryout process?